-A Guide to the Project Management Body of Knowledge (PMBOKR Guide) – Fourth Edition Paperback)
+A Guide to the Project Management Body of Knowledge (PMBOK Guide) latest edition)

-Project Management _ A Systems Approach to Planning, Scheduling and Controlling, 10th Edition by Harold Kerzner, PhD, John Wiley &Sons)
+Project Management _ A Systems Approach to Planning, Scheduling and Controlling, latest Edition by Harold Kerzner, PhD, John Wiley &Sons)

 Optional Textbook (recommended if planning to take the PMI PMP Certification Test)

-Project Management Workbook to Accompany Project Management 10th Edition by Harold Kerzner, PhD (may not be available from the pmi.org)
+Project Management Workbook to Accompany Project Management, (latest edition) by Harold Kerzner, PhD (may not be available from the pmi.org).